 Ultimately, getting a van or other car from one of these private services can be a good financial decision depending on how many people you’re sharing the cost with.

 In April 2021, Mears Transportation officially introduced Mears Connect, as mentioned above!
 This service will debut in January 2022 (when Disney’s Magical Express services conclude), connecting the Orlando International Airport to the Disney resort area.

 According to Mears, Mears Connect will be “the same reliable, safe, express service” we’ve come to expect from the Magical Express.
-You’ll be able to make your reservation starting in Summer 2021!
-Mears has not yet released information on pricing, but we’ll keep an eye out.
+Reservations can now be made, and you can find pricing information here.

 In the Past: Minnie Vans